get-convex/aggregate/README.md

 [reactive](https://docs.convex.dev/tutorial/reactor#realtime-is-all-the-time),
 and updating them is [transactional](https://www.convex.dev/database).

+## Reactivity

-The reactivity means if you query an aggregate, like a count, sum, rank, offset-based page, etc. your UI will automatically update to reflect updates.
+Reactivity means if you query an aggregate, like a count, sum, rank, offset-based page, etc. your UI will automatically update to reflect updates.

 If someone gets a new high score, everyone else's leaderboard will show them moving down, and the total count of scores will increase.
 If I add a new song, it will automatically get shuffled into the music album.

+Don't worry about polling to get new results.
+Don't worry about data needing a few seconds to propagate through the system.
+And you don't need to refresh your browser.
+As soon as the data is updated, the aggregates are updated everywhere, including the user's UI.

+## Transactions

 Transactionality means if you do multiple writes in the same mutation, like adding data to a table and inserting it into an aggregate, those operations